samkenxstream/SamKenX-hierarchicalDB/README.md

 # Documentation

-  [LevelDB library documentation](https://github.com/google/leveldb/blob/main/doc/index.md) is online and bundled with the source code.
+  [Samkencoincore library documentation](https://github.com/samkenxstream/samkencoincore/blob/main/doc/index.md) is online and bundled with the source code.

-# Limitations

-  * This is not a SQL database.
-It does not have a relational data model, it does not support SQL queries, and it has no support for indexes.
-  * Only a single process (possibly multi-threaded) can access a particular database at a time.
-  * There is no client-server support builtin to the library.
-An application that needs such support will have to wrap their own server around the library.

 # Getting the Source